jwyce/.dotfiles/README.md

 # dotfiles

-A collection of my dotfiles and configuration which I use in my personal development experience.
-This repo is meant to be used to quickly get my dev environment setup and running on a new macOS machine.
+A collection of dotfiles and configuration which I use to personalize my development experience.
+Get a new osx dev environment up and running blazingly fast 🔥

 ## Installation